michael-hoss/high-school-projects/README.md

 ### Snake (Excel)
 <img src="/Excel/snake/snake_excel.gif" width="40%"/>

 Together with a friend, I handed this in for a computer science submission that we had to do in Excel with VBA.
-The grid-like structure of an Excel sheet was perfect to migrate the VB 6.0 Snake there.This time, I could also include the high score into the program itself.
-Unfortunately, no multi player, though.
+The grid-like structure of an Excel sheet was perfect to migrate the VB 6.0 Snake there.
+This time, I could also include the high score into the program itself.
 Notes:
+- Unfortunately, no multi player
 - Whenever somebody tells me VBA is boring, I tell them they should try doing Snake in Excel first.
 - I also wanted to do put Tetris into Excel, but somehow, it never got enough priority for me.